redsift/rollup-config-builder/README.md

 ## Usage

 Your project need to have Babel configured.
-Please see [`babelrc-targeted-rollup`](https://www.npmjs.com/package/babelrc-targeted-rollup) for optimal configuration.

 Then, in your ___rollup.config.js___: